ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-02-27-risking-embarrassment.md

 ---
 layout: post
 title: Risking Embarrassment
-description: "I'm starting to see the embarrassment-riskers as the true heroes, the ones that take life the farthest."
+description: "I'm starting to see the embarrassment-riskers as the true heroes."
 comments: True
 ---
 I spent a couple decades running from embarrassment.
 I'm pretty sure this started when I left the innocence of Elementary School behind.